 This is a tough one.
 Overall Andersen has a slightly better save percentage.
 But if you strip it down to even strength save percentage then it’s Rask with the advantage.
 I think the most telling stat is Andersen had a far greater workload backstopping the Leafs.
 He was second in the NHL is games started with 66 and led all goalies in shots against by a wide margin (the next highest after his his 2211 was Andrei Vasilevskiy with 2075).
 And while Rask has more playoff experience, this also isn’t Andersen’s first rodeo considering he’s seen action in 34 playoff games over five seasons with Anaheim and Toronto.

 The Leafs are entering the playoffs relatively fresh with no regulars on the IR.
-The Bruins on the other hand enter the playoffs a bit more banged up.
+The Bruins on the other hand are a bit more banged up.
 Carlo, Riley Nash and Anders Bjork are all on the IR to kick off the playoffs.
-They will be getting Rick Nash back tonight after recovering from a concussion so that’s a huge plus.
+They will be getting Rick Nash back tonight so that’s a huge plus.

 Penalty Minutes per Game

-The Leafs core on the other hand just aren’t very battle-tested.
+The Leafs core just isn’t very battle-tested.
 Marleau has 177 playoff games under his belt and Ron Hainsey won the Cup with Pittsburgh last year but they’re just role players.
-Of their core, Matthews, Marner and Nylander only have last season’s six playoff games under their belt while Rielly, Kadri, JVR, Bozak and Gardiner only have seven more games (my last reference to that 2013 Boston series) to show their many years in League.
+Of their core, Matthews, Marner and Nylander only have last season’s six playoff games under their belt while Rielly, Kadri, JVR, Bozak and Gardiner only have seven more games experience each (my last reference to that 2013 Boston series).

-But, out of any team in the playoffs, the Bruins are the perfect foil to this Leafs team.
-They play a physical, strong, possession game and they also have a goalie that can steal games.
+But, of any team in the playoffs, the Bruins are the perfect foil to this Leafs team.
+They play a physical, strong, possession-driven game.
+In Rask they also have a goalie that can steal games.
 This should be an awesome series so you better believe that I will have my popcorn ready.

 If you want to hear more playoff talk from the Bench Talk guys check out our latest podcast: